Github|...

 # Load development variables (default) and start your app

-spky cloud env load && pnpm dev
+spky env pull && pnpm dev

 # Load production variables

-spky cloud env load --prod && pnpm start
+spky env pull --prod && pnpm start

 The output format is KEY=value, one per line — designed for shell evaluation: